 |HOME | THIS MOUNT : INSPIRATION : MINISTRIES : STUDY TOOLS : CONTACTS|

-The Mount Horeb Baptist Church, which began in 1870, has been led by ten different Pastors; namely, William Gresham and James Holmes, James Lewis, Madison Lewis, Randolph Peyton, J.T.
+The Mount Horeb Baptist Church, which was founded in 1870, has been led by eleven different Pastors of mention: William Gresham, James Holmes, Madison Lewis, Randolph V. Peyton, Alfred.
+J. Tyler, Marzy V. Morris, J.T.
 Clark, Charles H. Fox, Gregory Trueheart, Delmas U. Cooper and Harry B. Sampson, III.

 The Reverend William Gresham and the Reverend James Holmes served as the first two pastors of the Mount Horeb Baptist Church which was organized in 1870, when a small group of Christians who had been members of the Vermont Avenue Baptist Church, began to hold prayer meetings at 203 Warren Street, N. E. Worship services were held there for nine years.
 As the membership grew, church officials recognized the need for a larger place of worship and began to formulate plans to build a church.

 Reverend Madison Lewis, the third pastor of Mt.
 Horeb was installed in 1879.
 During his pastorate, an agreement was reached with Mr. John Taplett, a black businessman, for a plot of land in the 200-block of the east side of 16th Street, N.E. to erect a church building.
 The building at 217 - l6th Street, N.E. was built and Mount Horeb Baptist Church was incorporated on August 31, 1880.
 In that same year, a few members left Mt.
 Horeb and organized the Israel Baptist Church, now located at 1251 Saratoga Avenue, N. E. Reverend Lewis' pastorate ended in 1885.